 The individual contract may provide that the employee is bound to work if called by the employer.
-In this case, in addition to the normal remuneration paid for the working activity currently carried out, the employee is eligible to an additional 20% of the wage set by the NCAs.
-This contract must be drafted in writing.
+In this case, in addition to the normal remuneration paid for the working activity actually carried out, the employee may be entitled to an additional 20% of the wage set by the NCAs.
+This contract must be agreed upon in writing.